Conflux-Chain/js-conflux-sdk/README.md

 ## v1.5.10 Key Features

-Added support for [CIP37](https://github.com/Conflux-Chain/CIPs/blob/master/CIPs/cip-37.md) address.
-And this version can only work based on `conflux-rust v1.1.1` or above.
+Add support for [CIP37](https://github.com/Conflux-Chain/CIPs/blob/master/CIPs/cip-37.md) address.
+This version can only work with `conflux-rust v1.1.1` or above.

 The biggest difference you `must know` is that a new field `networkId` was added when you initialize the class `Conflux`.
 If you still want to use the hex40 format address when calling RPC methods, `networkId must be set`.
 Only with `networkId`, conflux can figure out the right CIP37 address from hex40 address.